hpi-swa-lab/tools-interactive-simulations/README-BLOCKS.md

 ## Install

-ECS-Blocks depends on Sandblocks, so a installation of Sandblocks is required:
+ECS-Blocks depends on Sandblocks, so an installation of Sandblocks is required:
 ```smalltalk
 Metacello new
   baseline: 'Sandblocks';